craigpaul/moneris-api/README.md

 $response = $gateway->verify($params); // could be purchase, preauth, etc.
 ```

-> Note: When making an AVS or CVD secured transaction, even if AVS or CVD fails, you will still have to void the transaction.
-There are two easy ways around this (DAMN MONERIS!).
+> Note: When making an AVS or CVD secured transaction, even if AVS or CVD fails, you will still have to void the transaction (DAMN MONERIS!).
+There are two easy ways around this.

 Verify the card first.
+Using this method, there is one additional caveat (let me repeat it again...DAMN MONERIS!).
+Your verification transaction and purchase transaction must have different `order_id` parameters.
+One such solution could be to prepend an specific prefix to the front of verification order ids.

 ```php
 $response = $gateway->verify($params);